Arsenic Act 1851

-The Arsenic Act 1851 (14 & 15 Vict c 13) was an Act of the Parliament of the United Kingdom, passed in 1851, during the reign of Queen Victoria.
+The Arsenic Act 1851 or the Sale of Arsenic Regulation Act 1851 (14 & 15 Vict. c.
+13) was an act of the Parliament of the United Kingdom, passed in 1851, during the reign of Queen Victoria.
 Arsenic was at the time widely used as a pigment and in agricultural products such as sheep dressings; the Act was introduced to address increasing public concern over accidental and deliberate arsenic poisonings.